-As an avid chamber musician and soloist, Mr. Lubiarz has performed in the Czech Republic, Austria, and throughout Japan.
-He is a member of Kensington Sinfonia, the contemporary chamber ensemble Ensemble Resonance as well as the managing member of Bell’arte Strings.
-Steven performs yearly at the Arizona Musicfest and was the founder of the Port Elizabeth Chamber Music Festival in Caseville, Michigan.
+As an avid chamber musician and soloist, Lubiarz has performed in the Czech Republic, Austria, and throughout Japan.
+In addition to performing with Ensemble Resonance, he has been the managing member of Bell’arte Strings.
+He performs yearly at the Arizona Musicfest and was the founder of the Port Elizabeth Chamber Music Festival in Caseville, Michigan.

 Lubiarz has also been an active teacher for over a decade in New York, Florida, Indiana, Michigan, Illinois, Arizona and continues his love of teaching today at the Mount Royal University Conservatory in Calgary, Alberta, Canada.